s4005236/wave/docs/DevOps/DEPENDENCY_MANAGEMENT.md

 # Dependency Management

-**Why using dependency management tools?**
+**Why use dependency management tools?**

-Aside from some academic examples, every software project relies on external ressources to save development time and efforts.
+Aside from some academic examples, every software project relies on external resources to save development time and effort.
 Using libraries is a central part of creating software products.

-When working in a team, it is most often needed, that every developer uses an agreed upon set of dependencies.
-This is to ensure, that bugs or problems within the code can be easily reproduced on every work station.
-Managing dependencies without any designated tools is very tidious and, talking about not-so-small projects, arguably impossible.
+When working in a team, it is most often needed that every developer use an agreed-upon set of dependencies.
+This is to ensure that bugs or problems within the code can be easily reproduced on every workstation.
+Managing dependencies without any designated tools is very tedious and, talking about not-so-small projects, arguably impossible.

 Dependency management tools find a way to ease the handling of all external libraries needed in the development.
-To decide, which of the many tools is the best for each project, often depends on the size and type of the project at hand.
+To decide which of the many tools is the best for each project often depends on the size and type of the project at hand.

 ## Development Setup